 Marilyn Monroe Rose – heat tolerant roses

-I purchased my Marilyn Monroe Rose from a an Heirloom Roses sale.
+I purchased my Marilyn Monroe Rose from an Heirloom Roses sale.
 It was one of those roses that I initially thought, “hey, why not?!” *adds to cart to fulfill amount needed for free shipping*.
 However, it has quickly become one of my favorite roses in my garden!
 The blooms are HUGE, perfectly rose shaped, smells like peaches & lemons and they have such a delicate color compared to the rest of my garden.

 Funny enough, the Marilyn Monroe rose is the parent rose of “Ring of Fire” (few roses above) which explains their similarities in growth, shape and bloom strength.